2019 Best Online Colleges for Music Degrees

 Online music degrees are offered at 1 online colleges at a variety of degree levels, but an associate or bachelor's degree in music is usually the first step toward forming an academic foundation for a music career.
-Our list of the top online music schools highlights 6 schools which offer both affordable tuitions and high-quality academic experiences.
+Our list of the best online music schools highlights the 6 top schools, based on tuition rates and alumni salaries provided by PayScale.
 General coursework for online music degrees includes classes such as music theory, music interpretation, ear training, and composition.
 Before enrolling in an online music program, students should make sure that their schools are accredited by a regional accrediting body.

 Comprehensive List of Accredited Online Schools - Music Degrees ( 1)